bbauska/LFS170x/readme.md

 <br/>

 <h3 id="ch3-6">3.6 Bitcoin Consensus Model</h3>
-Bitcoin, the first blockchain to appear, uses Proof of Work which requires miners to solve a complex cryptographic mathematical puzzle for which they get rewarded.
+Bitcoin, the first blockchain to appear, uses Proof of Work which requires miners to solve a complex cryptographic mathematical puzzle for which they get rewarded.<br/>

 Block rewards are newly minted Bitcoin granted to the miners that solve the puzzle first.